openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

 :auctionUrl:
     url

-    A web address for view auction.
+    A web address where auction is accessible for view.

 :awardPeriod:
    :ref:`period`, read-only